mdn/content/files/en-us/web/progressive_web_apps/guides/caching/index.md

 This is useful for requests for which it is important to get the most fresh response possible, but for which a cached resource is better than nothing.
 A messaging app's list of recent messages might fall into this category.

 There are still requests for which no response is better than a possibly-outdated response, and for which only a "network only" strategy is appropriate.
-For example, if an app is showing the list of available products, it will be frustrating to users of the list is out of date.
+For example, if an app is showing the list of available products, it will be frustrating to users if the list is out of date.

 ## Deleting cached data

 Caches have a limited amount of storage space, and the browser may evict an app's cached data if the limit is exceeded.
 The specific limits and behavior are browser-specific: see [Storage quotas and eviction criteria](/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria) for details.
 In practice, eviction of cached data is a very rare event.
+The user can also clear an app's cache at any time.

-A PWA should clean up any old versions of its cache in the service worker's {{domxref("ServiceWorkerGlobalScope.activate_event", "activate")}} event: when this event fires the service worker can be sure that no previous versions of the service worker are running, so old cached data is no longer needed.
+A PWA should clean up any old versions of its cache in the service worker's {{domxref("ServiceWorkerGlobalScope.activate_event", "activate")}} event: when this event fires, the service worker can be sure that no previous versions of the service worker are running, so old cached data is no longer needed.

 ## See also